Gunnar50/receipe-app/README.md

 - frontend:

-  - able to edit a recipe
-  - delete recipe
+  - deleting recipe - check if the logged in user owns that recipe
   - add account settings page
+  - change recipe id to use slugs instead
+  - implement search bar

 - add share button
 - turn into a docker container